 A committee of three (3), including the Vice Chair, shall review the Bylaws and make recommendations for change to the Council.
-Upon approval by the Council, the committee chair shall deliver said Bylaws to the President, through the office of the Vice President for Administration and Finance, for signing.
-Upon procurement of the President's signature, the committee chair shall make arrangements for copies of the Bylaws to be printed and then distributed to Council members at the next regularly scheduled monthly meeting.
+Upon approval by the Council, the Committee Chair shall deliver said Bylaws to the president, through the Office of the Vice President for Administration and Finance, for signing.
+Upon procurement of the president's signature, the Committee Chair shall make arrangements for copies of the Bylaws to be printed and then distributed to Council members at the next regularly scheduled monthly meeting.
 Capacity: 3+ members.
+Annual Report

-Responsible for inviting vendors and planning the annual SEC Open House for the purpose of providing employees with information on SEC and University Committees, campus programs, and community information relating to university activities.
+Responsible for inviting vendors and planning the annual SEC Open House for the purpose of providing employees with information on SEC and University Committees, campus programs and community information relating to University activities.
 A joint sub-committee consisting of at least one (1) member of the SEC Awards Luncheon and one (1) from the SEC Open House should work together to solicit donations for the two events.
 Donations should be divided equally between the two events.
 Capacity: 5 members.
+Annual Report

-Develops and maintains the Staff Employees' Council Web site.
+Develops and maintains the Staff Employees' Council web site.
 Capacity: 3+ members.
+Annual Report

 In 2008-2009, the University's Sustainability Committee gathered information and developed a plan for creating a more sustainable campus.
 This plan is one of the requirements of the American College and University Presidents' Climate Commitment, signed by President Glick in 2008.
 The committee formed ad hoc working groups to study and report on the four focus areas: energy, transportation, campus life and curriculum.
 Capacity: 1 member, 1 alternate.

-Monitor the university's athletics program on behalf of the President and the university faculty, advise the President and the Faculty Senate, and help ensure that the university's intercollegiate athletics program meets the highest standards of the NCAA.
-This committee reports to the President, but is also responsible for informing and making recommendations to the Faculty Senate.
+Monitor the University's athletics program on behalf of the president and the University faculty, advise the president and the Faculty Senate, and help ensure that the University's intercollegiate athletics program meets the highest standards of the National Collegiate Athletic Association (NCAA).
+This committee reports to the president, but is also responsible for informing and making recommendations to the Faculty Senate.
 Capacity: 1 member, 1 alternate.

-This committee reports to the President through the Special Assistant to the President for Diversity.
-Assists university faculty, staff, and students in balancing their work/school and family lives.
-Improves the family-friendliness of the campus in terms of policies, resources, ands services.
+This committee reports to the president through the special assistant to the president for diversity.
+Assists University faculty, staff and students in balancing their work/school and family lives.
+Improves the family-friendliness of the campus in terms of policies, resources and services.
 Informs the campus community of available resources.
 Capacity: 1 member, 1 alternate.